Welcome to the National Health Security Resilience Assessment (NHSRA)

 We strongly encourage you to take the time to complete the survey.
 Your input to this assessment is critical to providing a truly national picture of Australia’s capability and capacity in the health security ecosystem.
 We acknowledge that this is a particularly detailed survey.
 Depending on your organisation’s capability and capacity in the six critical sectors identified, completion of the relevant NHSRA surveys could take between 15 minutes to 1 hour to complete.

 The results of the NHSRA will be analysed in conjunction with whole-of-government stakeholders.
 Once your organisation has completed the survey, selected participants will be invited to participate in interviews to enable more detailed discussion of your organisation’s capabilities or capacity in particular sectors covered by the NHSRA.
-A report on the NHSRA findings will be published in mid-2021.
-Government stakeholders will further analyse the NHSRA to inform policies and initiatives relating to particular sectors.
+A report on the NHSRA findings will be published to inform Government stakeholders and policy-makers.

 If you encounter technical difficulties in registering or completing this survey, please contact NHSRA Administration at email@example.com.